joemoose/dungeoneers.d20/docs/combat.md

 If you take your turn to focus exclusively on defending, you can make a DEX save to parry, block, or dodge subsequent melee attacks.
 To defend against ranged attacks, you must have a shield equipped.

-You can’t defend against attacks with the *blast* quality.
+You can’t defend against attacks with the *Blast* quality.

 A critical success on your defense save against a melee attack also allows you to counterattack your opponent immediately.